-In our quest to find past objects of quality craftsmanship, we stumbled onto design histories highlighting the cosmopolitan modernism that defined the early years of independent India.
+In their quest to find past objects of quality craftsmanship, they stumbled onto design histories highlighting the cosmopolitan modernism that defined the early years of independent India.

-Predictably, we soon encountered modernist furniture made for the city of Chandigarh in the 1950’s.
-Our fascination with it sparked the idea of remaking them.
+Predictably, they encountered modernist furniture made for the city of Chandigarh in the 1950s and their fascination with it sparked the idea of remaking them.

-Having started with three chair models, the collection has expanded to re-editions of several pieces of furniture designed for the city of Chandigarh under the guidance of Swiss architect Pierre Jeanneret.
+Having started with three chair models, the collection has expanded to re-editions of several pieces of furniture that was originally designed for the city of Chandigarh under the guidance of Swiss architect Pierre Jeanneret.

 These draw inspiration from the form and philosophy of Indian Modernism that originated in Chandigarh, and an exploration of the possibilities that traditional Indian craft offers.